ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 - [Report cheaters when you see them](/wiki/Reporting_Bad_Behaviour/Handling_Foul_Play).
 Please do not complain about them through other mediums; a simple `!report <username> seems to be cheating` can fix your problems within minutes to hours.
 - Go out-of-your-way to mediate negative situations and turn them into positive outcomes.

 While this article cannot cover how much more you can help the osu! community, simply playing the game as well can make osu! even more awesome!
-Good luck out there!